Shah Mir dynasty: Alau'd-Din

-Shibu'd-Din
+Shihabu'd-Din

 He was the only Shah Mir ruler to keep Hindu courtiers in his court.
 Prominent among them were Kota Bhat and Udyashri.
 Ruler of Kashgar (Central Asia) once attacked Kashmir with a large army.
 Sultan Shihabu’d-din did not have a large number of soldiers to battle against the Kashgar army.
 But with a small army, he fought and defeated the whole army of Kashgar.
-After this battle, the regions of Ladakh and Baltistan which were under the rule of Kashgar came under the rule of Shah Miris.Sultan also marched towards Delhi and the army of Feroz Shah Tughlaq opposed him at the banks of River Satluj.
+After this battle, the regions of Ladakh and Baltistan which were under the rule of Kashgar came under the rule of Shah Miris.Sultan also marched towards Delhi and the army of Feroz Shah Tughlaq opposed him at the banks of River Sutlej.
 Since the battle was motive-less for the Delhi Sultanate peace concluded between them on a condition that all the territories from Sirhind to Kashmir belong to the Shah Mir empire.

+As a broad minded intellectual, Shihab'ud-Din, in the first half of his tenure, took care of the Sultanate and brought stability to the social and integral structure of Kashmir.
+Full of animation and efficiency, Shihab'ud-Din set out to conquer its neighbour polities to expand and glorify his state.
+Marching through Baramulla, he first occupied Pakhli and went on to add Swat to his realm.
+Next, he invaded the Khokhar dominated Pothohar, which extended from Attock to Sialkot.
+His commander-in-chief (Mir Bakhshi), Malik Candra, on the other hand, subdued Jammu, Kishtwar, Chamba, and other hill states.
+Occupying all the bordering states in the south, Shihab'ud-Din went on to defeat the Dardic forces of Gilgit and the hill states of the north.
+Baltistan under the Maqpons and Ladakh under the Maryuls were, at that time, tributary states of Moghulistan and Tibet, respectively.
+Shihab'ud-Din, along with Malik Candra, faced the Baltis and Kashgaris, defeating them easily and soundly.
+He then moved towards Ladakh, beating the joint forces of Ladakhis and Tibetis.
+After all these conquests, Shihab'ud-Din returned to Srinagar around 1370 and rather ought to live the rest of his life peacefully but just after some years, in 1373, he died due to a viral illness.

 Shihabu’d-din was also a great administrator who governed his kingdom with firmness and justice.
 A town named Shihabu’d-dinpura aka Shadipur was founded by him.
 He was also called the Lalitaditya of Medieval Kashmir as he erected many mosques and monasteries.